martymcmodding/guides.martysmods.com/docs/shaders/immersepro/05rtgi.md

 ## Configuring RTGI

 ### Setting up Z-Thickness
 The first step in configuring RTGI is setting a parameter called Z-Thickness.
-RTGI can only see the faces of objects that are currently facing the camera, and in order to give a seemless effect has to effectivly guess how far the objects extend on the backside that isn't visable to the camera; Z-Thickness is the adjustment of the bias.
-By default, Z-Thickness is set to `0.250`,however, depending on the game and the relative thickness of objects within its world, this setting might be too high or too low.
+RTGI can only see the surfaces of objects that are currently facing the camera.
+To create a seamless effect, it must effectively estimate how far objects extend on the side not visible to the camera.
+Z-Thickness adjusts this bias.
+By default, Z-Thickness is set to `0.250`.
+However, depending on the game and the relative thickness of objects in its world, this setting might be too high or too low.

-A straightforward way to adjust Z-Thickness is to use RTGI’s "Diffuse RTGI" debug view.
+A straightforward way to adjust Z-Thickness is by using RTGI’s "Diffuse RTGI" debug view.
 This view provides an unfiltered look at the lighting, shadows, and ambient occlusion applied to the game world.

-With the "Diffuse RTGI" debug view enabled, adjust the Z-Thickness parameter by dragging it left and right, and carefully observe the changes in shadows and Ambient Occlusion.
-Keep in mind that it’s easy to overshoot the optimal value.
-A setting that is too high can cause over-occlusion or haloing, while one that is too low may leave some areas insufficiently occluded.
+With the "Diffuse RTGI" debug view enabled, adjust the Z-Thickness parameter by dragging it left or right, and carefully observe the changes in shadows and ambient occlusion.
+Keep in mind that it’s easy to overshoot the optimal value: a setting that is too high can cause over-occlusion or haloing, while one that is too low may leave some areas insufficiently occluded.

 <ReactPlayer
   url="https://assets.martysmods.com/shaders/rtgi/RTGIZThickness.webm"